Skip to main content

 https://university.apisec.ai/products/api-penetration-testing/categories/2150251486/posts/2157710611

-Next we will setup vulnerable api lab.
+Next we will setup vulnerable api lab using docker linux.

 From your normal user account, go ahead.